 URL tuning and other parameters

 You can add parameters to the end of a Kiwi URL (web link).
 This is very handy especially with bookmarked URLs/links.

-Use the "f=" parameter to tune to a specific frequency when connecting instead of the default, e.g.
+Use the "f=" parameter to tune to a specific frequency when connecting instead of the last value saved in browser cookies, e.g.

 tune to 14200 kHz